 The first person to describe anything remotely similar was John Nash in his theory later called the Nash equilibrium.

-Alvin Roth develops experimental economics, works on market design and focuses on solving real life problems using economic theories.
-This summary covers ideas from the book on how two-sided matchmaking is involved in choice of education institution, job, spouse and even has its place in the world of organ transplantation.
-The book is an engaging exploration of a number of fascinating stories, like the origins of the Oklahoma Sooners nickname and the role repugnance plays in market design
+Alvin Roth develops experimental economics, works on market design and focuses on solving real-life problems using economic theories.
+This summary covers ideas from the book on how two-sided matchmaking is involved in the choice of an educational institution, job, spouse and even has its place in the world of organ transplantation.
+The book is an engaging exploration of many fascinating stories, like the origins of the Oklahoma Sooners nickname and the role repugnance plays in market design

-We already written a number of book reviews and usually try to follow certain pattern.
-Here though we give a book outline first, then followed by Review section.
+We already written several book reviews and usually try to follow a particular pattern.
+Here though we give a book outline first, then followed by the Review section.